Quick Picks

 It works as the default answer for a standard bedroom that needs cleaner air and no drama.
 That matters because bedroom devices live or die on whether they become part of the nightly routine.
 The more intuitive the buy, the more likely it stays in use.

-If you want a known-name purifier rather than a niche humidity gadget, this is the cleanest first choice.
-If your bedroom problem is budget pressure, the Coway Airmega AP-1512HH is the step-down comparison.
-If quiet sleep matters more than mainstream familiarity, the Blueair is the more focused pick.
+If you want a known-name humidifier rather than a niche humidity gadget, this is the cleanest first choice.
+If your bedroom problem is budget pressure, the Honeywell Cool Moisture Humidifier is the step-down comparison.
+If quiet sleep matters more than mainstream familiarity, the Dreo is the more focused pick.

 The catch